Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Introduction

 A concurrent research direction addresses new challenges connected with the rise of mutual relative localization systems.
-Particularly relevant to the current topic is the development of mathematical methods that allow cooperating robots to retrieve, as well as to directly enforce, specific formations in space \cite{cortes2017coordinated,bearingbased,rigiditybased,bearingrigidity_se2,nonholonomic_formation}.
-Formation control can also be dynamic, steering agents in constant motion towards a specific shape \cite{zhang2007coordinated}.

-Formation control can be de-centralized \cite{decentralized_formation_ground}, which is advantageous for stand-alone robotic systems where reliance on external infrastructure is problematic.
+Particularly relevant is the development of mathematical methods that allow cooperating robots to retrieve, as well as to directly enforce, specific formations in space \cite{cortes2017coordinated,bearingbased,rigiditybased,bearingrigidity_se2,nonholonomic_formation}.
+In \cite{zhang2007coordinated}, an approach where agents are steered in constant motion towards a specific shape is presented.
+Formation control can be de-centralized \cite{decentralized_formation_ground}, which is advantageous for standalone robotic systems where reliance on external infrastructure is problematic.

-The paradigm we base our current research on is built on the graph rigidity theory \cite{graph_rigidity_term}. \red{ In this work, we will use the term \emph{grap rigidity} to denote the rigidity of the framework associated with an observation graph formed by inter-agent relative pose measurements. }
+The paradigm we base our current research on is built on the graph rigidity theory \cite{graph_rigidity_term}.
+In this work, we will use the term \emph{graph rigidity} to denote the rigidity of an observation graph formed by inter-agent relative pose measurements.